oscarpoppa/IBReal/README.md

 no size-limit, so an arbitrary prcision decimal can be created by using a python3 integer paired with an offset value to locate the decimal point within the integer. i.e. 13276887645 offset 3 is equivalent to 132.76887645.

-IBReal represents a fully functional, memory-only-limited, arbitrary precision real number.
+Class IBReal represents a fully functional, memory-only-limited, arbitrary precision real number.
 Under the hood, it is 100% integer-based.
 It is naturally slow, although caching is used throughout.

-its counterpart, IBComp, is an equally robust complex formulation based on IBReal.
+its counterpart class, IBComp, is an equally robust complex formulation based on IBReal.

     >>> from ibreal import IBReal, Ival
     >>>